 Observing elephants Udawalawe national park Sri Lanka

 When a friend of mine was staying with me in Weligama, we decided to go on elephant safari on his last day.
 Seeing elephants in their real habitat was one of the things we both wanted to do while in Sri Lanka.
 After talking to other bloggers who have visited some safari parks in Sri Lanka, I decided to go to Udawalawe national park.
-Although being the 3rd most visited park in the country, I’ve heard it’s not overcrowded yet and safari jeeps and guides are trying to keep the interference to minimum.
-Observing elephants Udawalawe national park Sri Lanka was one of the nicest things I did in the country.

 Observing elephants Udawalawe national park Sri Lanka